akielaries/NAU-CYB410/assignment-1/pt-2.md

 Lets also take a look at the differences in a small implementation of the RC4 stream cipher in a early and more recent version

+The difference being the second implementation is encrypting the config file a 0x100 byte key at build time.
+An extra layer scen in v2 adds more complexity by implementing a XOR decryption (last code block)
 ```
 /*
  * Example of config file encryption seen in v1